 For each value, choose a different theme color.
 After you do so, your spreadsheet should display ten cells with five fill colors, as shown in the chart figure above.

-To visually divide each group of colored cells, assign a medium-thick white border around each group.
+To visually divide each group of colored cells, assign a medium-thick white border around each group of two cells.

 Complete Your Report